alfiecg24/Achilles/README.md

 There also seems to be an issue with the libusb build of Achilles, when booting PongoOS, where a segmentation fault will occasionally occur when the USB handle is opened again after the device enters download mode.
 I have not figured out how to deterministically trigger this issue, and as such cannot fix it at this time.
 As a work-around, use the IOKit build or just simple place the device back into DFU from download mode and run the program again.

+Finally, these success rate of the exploit on libusb seems to be lower.
+The exploit can sometimes fail, and will quite frequently hang while trying to stall the endpoint while spraying the heap.
+The cause of this is not known, but if you would like to avoid this, use the IOKit build.

 ## Dependencies
 * [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)
 * gobjcopy